ayushmansatpathy/ayushmansatpathy/README.md

 ## 🚀 About Me

 I'm really passionate about programming, and love learning about newer technologies and frameworks.
-I enjoy full-stack development, and really like learning about the math that powers ML.
+I enjoy full-stack development, and building both impactful and stupid things.

 ## 🛠️ Technologies & Tools